swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

   /// all submitted task results from the group.
   ///
-  /// Returns true if the task was spawned successfully, and false otherwise. mutating func spawnUnlessCancelled(
+  /// Returns true if the task was spawned successfully, and false otherwise. mutating func asyncUnlessCancelled(
-    priority: Task.Priority = .unspecified,
+    priority: Task.Priority? = nil,
     operation: @Sendable @escaping () async -> ChildTaskResult ) -> Bool

 }

 extension ThrowingTaskGroup {
-  mutating func spawn(
+  mutating func async(
-    priority: Task.Priority = .unspecified,
+    priority: Task.Priority? = nil,
     operation: @Sendable @escaping () async throws -> ChildTaskResult )

-  mutating func spawnUnlessCancelled(
+  mutating func asyncUnlessCancelled(
-    priority: Task.Priority = .unspecified,
+    priority: Task.Priority? = nil,
     operation: @Sendable @escaping () async throws -> ChildTaskResult ) -> Bool
 }
 ```

-`group.async` spawns a child task in the task group to execute execute the given `operation` function concurrently.
+`group.async` spawns a child task in the task group to execute the given `operation` function concurrently.
 The task will be a child of the task that initially created the task group (via `withTaskGroup`), and will have the same priority as that task unless given a new priority with as an argument.
 Generally, it is recommended to not specify priority manually.

 The `spawn` operation always succeeds in adding a new child task to the group, even if the task running the group has been cancelled or the group was cancelled explicitly with `group.cancelAll`.
 In cases where the task group has already
 been cancelled, the new child task will be spawned in the `cancelled` state.